1890–91 Royal Arsenal F.C. season

 The 1890–91 season was the fifth in the history of Royal Arsenal, the club that was to become Arsenal F.C.
 This was the club's first season as a professional side, with overwhelming support to do so from the players.

-Their achievements in the previous season saw them granted direct admission to the First Round Proper of the FA Cup, marking their first full appearance in the competition.
+Their achievements in the previous season (winning the Kent Senior Cup and the London Charity Cup, whilst also finishing runners up in the London Senior Cup) saw them granted direct admission to the first round proper of the FA Cup, marking their first full appearance in the competition.

 This season also saw them move grounds from Manor Field to the Invicta Ground, also in Plumstead.
 During the season, the team played in three cup competitions: the FA Cup, the London Senior Cup and the London Charity Cup.
 After finishing as runners-up the previous season, they won the London Senior Cup for the first time.

 Turning professional meant that they rescinded their membership of both London and Kent FAs, though support for the club continued to soar, with average attendances of 6,600, higher than half the teams in The Football League.